shuozhixu/CMS-EAM_2025/README.md

 ### CoCrNi

-The data file for random CoCrNi is from [this paper](http://dx.doi.org/10.1016/j.actamat.2020.08.044), while that for CSRO CoCrNi built using the NPT method is from [another project](https://github.com/shuozhixu/MSMSE_2025).
+The data file for random CoCrNi is from [this paper](http://dx.doi.org/10.1016/j.actamat.2020.08.044), while that for CSRO CoCrNi was built earlier.

 #### Random CoCrNi